sportsbet.io screenshot 15/62019

 One so called Watford fan, anonymous of course, seemed more interested in Thai ladyboys than the merits or otherwise of gambling sponsorship.

-So encouraging to see Watford supporters so encouraging of diverse opinions.
+There were too many Watford supporters sadly intolerant of diverse opinions.
 Last night was quite an education.

 Facts again: A total of £14.4bn was lost by people betting in the UK from April 2017 to March 2018, according to figures produced by the Gambling Commission, an increase from £13.8bn the previous year.
 Of that total, £5.3bn was lost gambling online, a 12.8% increase on the previous year.